 International joint research projects (Saudi Arabia, United States)

-Professor Guo’s research focus has evolved over time, from early clinical studies on COPD pulmonary rehabilitation to air pollution and environmental health, health promotion and smoking cessation behavior, and, in recent years, the integration of digital health technology with evidence-based care, demonstrating the continuous deepening and expansion of her research vision.
+Professor Guo’s research focus has evolved over time, from early clinical studies on COPD pulmonary rehabilitation to research on air pollution and environmental health, health promotion, and smoking cessation behavior, as well as, more recently, the integration of digital health technology with evidence-based care, demonstrating the continued expansion of her research vision.

 Honors and Awards